 ( Disclosure : Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase)

 - A bag of M&M candies

 - Warm water

-And I sincerely hope, while doing these candy experiments with your kids, you won’t get sidetracked, like me, from any of your New Year resolution to “Eat Healthy”.
-Well, one or two candies doesn’t harm.
-Isn’t it ?
+And I sincerely hope that while doing these candy experiments with your children, you don’t get sidetracked from any of your New Year’s resolutions to “Eat Healthy,” as I did.
+A couple of candies won’t hurt.
+Isn’t that right?